mikr13/system-design-interview/README.md

 ### Ask refining questions

-* Requirements that the clients need directly—for example, the ability to send messages in near real-time to friends.
-* Requirements that are needed indirectly—for example, messaging service performance shouldn’t degrade with increasing user load.
 * Functional requirements: These represent the features a user of the designed system will be able to use.
 For example, the system will allow a user to search for content using the search bar.
 * Non-functional requirements (NFRs): The non-functional requirements are criteria based on which the user of a system will consider the system usable.
 NFR may include requirements like high availability, low latency, scalability, and so on.